lukevenediger/statsd-csharp-client/README.md

 A simple c# client library for [statsd.net](https://github.com/lukevenediger/statsd.net/) and [statsd](https://github.com/etsy/statsd/).

 # Features
-* Log counts, timings, gauges and sets
+* Log counts, timings, gauges, sets and raw metrics
 * Has an additional API that uses dynamics to create and submit stats
 * Fault-tolerant client that can be configured to fail silently (with a warning) if misconfigured
 * IStatsdClient interface for easy mocking in unit tests